Blackhawks’ by the Numbers: Patrick Kane, Robin Lehner Leading the Way

 Here are a few more interesting numbers and statistics from the first half of the Blackhawks’ season.

 - Calvin de Haan, who recently had shoulder surgery and is out for the remainder of the 2019-20 season, currently leads the Blackhawks with 93 hits in 29 games.
-Zach Smith is second with 77 hits in 34 games.
+Zack Smith is second with 77 hits in 34 games.
 Gilbert, with only 17 games under his belt, is already at 61 hits.

 - De Haan also leads the team with 73 in blocked shots.
 Man, the Blackhawks are going to miss him!
 Connor Murphy is second with 67 blocked shots.